shawonAlam/mathCommandCompiler-Evaluator/README.md

 ```

 ### Project Layout
-The program was created and tested using Java 10.0.2.
+This program was created and tested using Java 10.0.2.

 ## About author
  NAZMUDDIN AL MASOOD